-While some gyms have their own platform to host their online workouts such as CrunchTV or Pure Barre On Demand, many have also held Instagram and Facebook Live fitness classes available to the public.
-These sessions often lead to an increase of likes and follows on their page, as well as exposure to a new audience.
+While some gyms have their own platform to host their online workouts, such as CrunchTV or Pure Barre On Demand, many have also held Instagram and Facebook Live fitness classes available to the public.
+These sessions often lead to an increase in likes and followers on their page, as well as exposure to a new audience.

 #3 – Offer both in-person and virtual personal training